 Do you desire a deeper connection between your faith and work?
 Do you long to connect the implications of Sunday to the demands of Monday?
 Do you seek a deeper understanding of business as a sacred calling and force for good?

 The Companies of Courage Learning Cohort will gather four times this winter to learn from leaders and companies who have incorporated Christian faith into the purposes and practices of their business leadership.
-Organizations profiled will be diverse and, depending on scheduling, we hope to include “live” interviews with some of the featured leaders.
-Short readings and/or videos will be assigned in advance of each meeting to strengthen discussion.
+Diverse leaders, readings, and organizations will be featured, including—

 Attendees seeking inspiration, new vision for their work, and a more integrated theological framework for business and relationships with all key stakeholders (e.g., customers, suppliers, employees, community, environment), will find meaningful content in this learning experience.
 They will also extend their network with other marketplace leaders.